Failing to Prepare is Preparing to Fail – How to Successfully Manage Criminal Charges

 It is extremely important to contact a lawyer early on.
 To properly prepare a criminal matter for court you need expert advice and expert representation.

 You should consult with specialist criminal defence lawyers and obtain some initial advice.
 Engaging a lawyer is a huge leap of faith.
 You are trusting a professional to look after your interests in circumstances where your liberty might be at stake.
 Find a lawyer you feel comfortable with.
 Check published sentencing decisions and appeals to see what kind of matters a criminal law firm has acted in.
-Make sure you are engaging someone who will manage your matter competently.
+Make sure you are engaging someone who will manage your matter competently and give you the best chance at getting the best outcome for your charges.

-Once you have decided on a lawyer, engage them immediately so they can start working on your matter.
+Once you have decided on a lawyer, engage them immediately so they can start working on the best outcome for your charges.

 Help Your Lawyer